AnishSherchan/AnishSherchan/README.md

-- 👋 Hi, I’m @AnishSherchan
+- 👋 Hi, I’m AnishSherchan
-- 👀 I’m interested in flight simmming and coding
+- 👀 I’m interested in flight simming and coding
 - 🌱 I’m currently learning Bsc.
-IT (Hons)
+IT (Hons) Nepal
-- 💞️ I’m looking to collaborate on any web dev and fluter applications
+- 💞️ I’m looking to collaborate on any web dev and flutter applications
 - 📫 How to reach me (sherchananish11@gmail.com)

 <!---
 AnishSherchan/AnishSherchan is a Bsc. it (hons) student special ✨ repository because its `README.md` (this file) appears on your GitHub profile.